antarctica/nmea-web-serial/example/README.md

 npm install
 ```

-This will set up the workspace and link the `nmea-web-serial` package to the example.
+This will install dependencies for the workspace, including the example.
+The example uses the local `nmea-web-serial` package via workspace linking.

 Or from the example directory: